zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

 The trait `fn_types` will extract the function types for each provided signature.
-We also add an [alias][15] `fn_types_t` for convenience.
-This trait allows us
-now to implement our class declarations:
+For convenience, we also add an [alias][15] `fn_types_t`.
+This trait allows us now to implement our class declarations:

 ```cpp
 template <typename SIG_T, typename = detail::fn_types_t<SIG_T>>